dnieh/golang-force-https-server/README.md

 Go comes with a certificate generator located in `$GOROOT/src/crypto/tls/generate_cert.go`.
 You just have to run it with `go run <path-to>/generate_cert.go`.
 You can also use openssl which there are many tutorials on how to do so.
 Note that even though these are self-signed, you will get warnings in all modern browsers.
-This is completely fine for development, but you will eventually need to recieve from a Certificate Authority.
+This is completely fine for development, but you will eventually need to go through a Certificate Authority.